 Speak to the reader #

 Your wallet balance is 1 bitcoin (BTC).
 If you have recently mined a block, this could be a fresh whole bitcoin.
-However, it is most likely going to be an accumulation of UTXOs (change) from your previous bitcoin transactions.
+However, it will most likely be an accumulation of UTXOs (change) from your previous bitcoin transactions.

 My wallet balance is 1 bitcoin (BTC).
 If I have recently mined a block, this could be a fresh whole bitcoin.
-However, it is most likely going to be an accumulation of UTXOs (change) from previous bitcoin transactions.
+However, it will most likely be an accumulation of UTXOs (change) from previous bitcoin transactions.

 Use simple language #

 Bitcoin is a global currency.
 Not everyone using this guide is a native English speaker.
 Make sure you are writing in plain, easy to follow English.
-If you’re still not sure, try using a readability tool to analyze your text and make recommendations.
+If you’re still unsure, try using a readability tool to analyze your text and make recommendations.
 We like Hemingway.

 Be concise #